Gabe Cupps: Sophomore season

-Things were a bit different in Cupps' sophomore year.
 After losing 66–74 to St. Vincent–St. Mary High School on January 30, 2021, Centerville amassed a 45-game winning streak, which would carry over into the final game of his junior year.
 Playing in all 29 games of the season, Cupps improved in almost every statistic: 48.9% in field goals, 35.2% in 3-point shots, 81.9% in free throws, 15.2 points, 4.9 assists, and 2.2 rebounds.
-Going 26–3 that season, the Elks reached the OHSAA D1 state championship game at UD Arena in Dayton.
-On March 21, 2021, the Centerville Elks faced the Westerville Central Warhawks for the trophy.
+Going 26–3 that season, the Elks reached the OHSAA D1 state championship game at UD Arena in Dayton on March 21, 2021, against Westerville Central.
 Cupps led the team with 16 points, making 3 of his 5 3-point attempts.
 He also had three rebounds and three assists.
 The final score, 43–42 came down to the wire after a missed 3-point attempt at the buzzer.
 It was the first boys' basketball title in school history.

 Junior season

 In pursuit of back-to-back championships, Cupps and the Elks continued on their 45-game winning streak.
-Cupps had a few high scoring games, including a career-high game of 30 points in a victory over Huntington Prep School, 85–72, on February 13, 2022.
-Posting his best stats yet, he averaged 14.2 points, 6.8 assists, and 2.5 rebounds.
-He shot 50.3% on the season, 44.3% on threes, and 85.2% on free throws.
-It was during this season that Cupps became just the fourth Elks player overall to eclipse 1,000 points.
-Riding on the high of an undefeated season, the Elks once again reached the OHSAA D1 state championship game on March 20, 2022.
-This time they faced the Pickerington Central Tigers led by Devin Royal (who would later on be named 2023 Ohio Mr. Basketball).
+Cupps had a career-high game of 30 points in a 85–72 victory over Huntington Prep School on February 13, 2022.
+He averaged 14.2 points, 6.8 assists, and 2.5 rebounds on 50.3% shooting, 44.3% on threes, and 85.2% on free throws.
+Cupps became just the fourth Elks player overall to eclipse 1,000 points.
+After an undefeated season, the Elks once again reached the OHSAA D1 state championship game on March 20, 2022.
+This time they faced the Pickerington Central Tigers led by Devin Royal.
 While the score was close throughout the game, the Tigers never relinquished the lead.
 After winning 45 games, the Elks finally lost, falling 48–55.
 Cupps led the Elks with 14 points.
 Despite missing out on repeat titles, Cupps was named the 2022 Ohio Mr. Basketball by the Associated Press and by the OHSBCA, the first Elk to receive that honor.
 Among the ranks of other Ohio Mr. Basketball winners include NBA players Jimmy Jackson, Luke Kennard, and LeBron James to which Cupps commented "It is super cool.
 I never thought about winning Mr. Basketball, and these guys are at a super high level."
 He went on to say, "I think of how I was raised as a farm kid in St. Paris and looking [at] these guys [who] have pretty good gifts they were blessed with.
 I hope I am setting an example for how hard work can get you anywhere you want to go, and I hope it is something the younger kids see."